taejeo/JavaProgramApplication2023/README.md

- This repository contains java practice code and assignments in the 'Java Programming Application' course.
+This repository contains Java practice code and assignments used in the 'Java Programming Applications' course.
+Welcome all~